aphs-projects/aphs-projects.github.io/README.md

 # aphs-projects.github.io
-Website for my projects, thank you to HTML5Up for the theme, "Story"
+Website for my projects, thank you to HTML5Up for the theme, "Solid State"